Kotagi/swingtradev2/PIPELINE_STEPS.md

 - `--full-features`: Force full feature recomputation

 **What it does:**
-- Executes steps 1-6 in sequence
+- Executes steps 1-6 in sequence:
+  1. Download data (if not skipped)
+  2. **Clean data** (automatically included, uses resume mode)
+  3. Build features
+  4. Train model (if not skipped)
+  5. Run backtest
+  6. Identify trades
 - Stops if any step fails
 - Shows progress for each step